Electrostatic Air Filter

 Caution: This equipment should be inspected frequently and collected dirt removed from it regularly to prevent excessive accumulation that may result in a risk of fire.
 The field charger should only be removed and cleaned by authorized service personnel.

 Both the pre-filter and the collection cells have timers which monitor actual run time of the unit and indicate when cleaning is required.
-The time between cleaning can be adjusted based on your preferences and conditions in the home.
+Time between cleaning can be adjusted based on your preferences and conditions in the home.

 The red PRE-FILTER light will illuminate when it is time to clean the pre-filter.
-The clean/dirty light bar indicator (LED’s) will illuminate as the system cleans the air in your home.
-The lights will progress from green to yellow then to red.
+And the clean/dirty light bar indicator (LED’s) will illuminate as the system cleans the air in your home.
+Lights will progress from green to yellow then to red.
 When the last red indicator is flashing, it is time to clean the collection cells.

 To remove the filters for cleaning, turn the furnace and air conditioning system off at the thermostat.